-Color fastness to perspiration meaning that the degree of color keeping of textile in sweat, and it is one of the main color fastness testing items of textiles.
-In daily life, textiles clenched to the skin for a long time and come into contact with the sweat secreted by the skin, which may lead to the transfer of dyes to the skin, so it is particularly important of colour fastness to perspiration test of clothing products.
+The color fastness to perspiration (acid and alkaline) refers to the ability not to fade and not to stain when the dyed fabric is perspired, and it is one of the main color fastness testing items of textiles.
+In daily life, textiles are clenched to the skin for a long time and come into contact with the sweat secreted by the skin, which may lead to the transfer of dyes to the skin, so it is particularly important to colour fastness to perspiration test of clothing products.

 Comparison of ISO 105 E04:2013, ISO 105 E04:2008 and ISO 105 E04:1994Comparison of the standard of colour fastness to perspiration in different countries:

 Comparison of ISO 105 E04, AATCC 15, and JIS L 0848